nmaguiar/openaf-docs/docs/reference/scope.md

 ````
 Creates an atomic object of aType (defaults to long) to be get/set atomically on a multithreading script initialized with aInitValue. aType can be "int", "long" and "boolean".
 Each with different methods:

    int.dec          - Decrement an integer
    int.inc          - Increment an integer
    int.get          - Get the current integer
    int.getSet(n)    - Get and Set the current integer
    int.getAdd(n)    - Get and Add to the current integer
+   int.setIf(t, n)  - Set the current integer to n if current value is t
+   int.set          - Set the current integer

    long.dec         - Decrement an long
    long.inc         - Increment an long
    long.get         - Get the current long
    long.getSet(n)   - Get and Set the current long
    long.getAdd(n)   - Get and Add to the current long
+   long.setIf(t, n) - Set the current long to n if current value is t
+   long.set         - Set the current long

    boolean.get         - Get the current boolean
    boolean.set         - Set the current boolean
    boolean.getSet      - Get and Set the current boolean
+   boolean.setIf(t, n) - Set the current boolean to n if current value is t\

 ````